Optimizing city-scale traffic through modeling observations of vehicle movements: Tracking and Optimal Control

 The likelihood of particles $x_{t+1}^{k}$ are $p(y_{t+1}|x_{t+1}^{k})$ with respect to the observation $y_{t+1}$.
-To avoid particle degeneracy, we perform a particle-selection step to eliminate particles with low likelihood and duplicate particles with high likelihood (Eq.\ref{eq:pf-i}).
-After the particle-selection step, all particles are distributed according to $p(x_{t+1}|y_{1:t+1},a_{1:t})$, and all have the same likelihood.
+To avoid particle degeneracy, we perform a \textit{updating} step to eliminate particles with low likelihood and duplicate particles with high likelihood (Eq.\ref{eq:pf-i}).
+After the particle-updating step, all particles are distributed according to $p(x_{t+1}|y_{1:t+1},a_{1:t})$, and all have the same likelihood.

 To derive a particle trajectory from the posterior distribution of a stochastic kinetic process with respect to observations, we trace back the events that lead to the particles $x_{T}^{i_{T}^{k}}$ for $k=1,\cdots,N$: